 Bright yellow and located by the Long Island ferry wharf, Lavena’s Catch Café is home cooking & fine dining combined.
-Savour the fresh seafood (and try the unique Brier Island egg tart) before catching the ferry to Brier Island.
+Savour the fresh seafood (and check out the attached second-hand boutique) before catching the ferry to Brier Island.

 Or make your meal an island-hopping adventure.
 The ferry between Brier Island & Long Island is free for pedestrians.
-Take a break from Brier Island and “walk” to Lavena’s Catch for an evening meal.
+Take a break from Brier Island and “walk” to Lavena’s Catch for a meal.

 While you’re there consider booking a whale watching tour at Freeport Whale and Seabird Tours, who have a desk located just inside the entrance of the restaurant.